syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Overview.md

 ---
 layout: post
-title: Overview of Syncfusion SfSignaturePad for Xamarin.Forms
+title: Overview of Syncfusion Signature Pad for Xamarin.Forms
-description: This section explains the key features and quick overview about Syncfusion `SfSignaturePad` control for Xamarin.Forms
+description: This section explains the key features and quick overview about Syncfusion Signature Pad control for Xamarin.Forms
 platform: xamarin
 control: SfSignaturePad
 documentation: ug